dllmr/PointAssisters/README.md

 # PointAssisters - PowerPoint Analyzer

-A suite of tools to analyze PowerPoint presentations (.pptx files) and report on:
+A suite of tools to analyze PowerPoint presentations (.pptx and .pptm files) and report on:
 - Hidden slides
 - Slides featuring animations and transitions
 - Embedded media (audio and video files)